NSAPH/handbook/handbook/fasse.md

-# Getting started on FASSE
+# How to access CMS data on FASSE

 The following are instructions for logging in to FASSE and setting up your own workspace.